curl/everything-curl/usingcurl-netrc.md

 ## .netrc

-Unix systems have for a very long time offered a way for users to store their user name and password for remote FTP servers. ftp clients have supported this for decades and this way allowed users to quickly login to known servers without manually having to reenter the credentials each time.
+Unix systems have for a long time offered a way for users to store their user name and password for remote FTP servers. ftp clients have supported this for decades and this way allowed users to quickly login to known servers without manually having to reenter the credentials each time.
 The `.netrc` file is typically stored in a user's home directory.
 (On Windows, curl will look for it with the name `_netrc`).

 This being a widespread and well used concept, curl also supports it—if you